rameezshafat/FashionMNIST-CNN/README.md

 ---

-# CNN Model Development in PyTorch Tutorial
+# CNN Model Development in PyTorch

 ### Overview
 This tutorial notebook provides a step-by-step guide to developing, training, and evaluating a Convolutional Neural Network (CNN) using PyTorch.
 We use the FashionMNIST dataset to build a CNN capable of classifying various clothing items.
 This notebook is ideal for those looking to deepen their understanding of CNNs and PyTorch essentials, including data loading, model building, and training processes.